Spanning Structures in Walker--Breaker Games: The Hamilton cycle game

-The probability that there exists such a vertex is $o(1)$.
-Thus, a.a.s. $f_{II}(v) \leq \frac{9}{10} \varepsilon (n-1)p$ for all $v \in V(K_n)$. \end{proof} According to Claim \ref{c5}, Walker never played Stage 2 since she exposed all the edges of $K_n$ by the end of Stage 1.
+According to Claim \ref{c5}, Walker never played Stage 2 since she exposed all the edges of $K_n$ by the end of Stage 1.
 By Claim \ref{c6} we know that for each vertex $v$ coin tossing has brought success for at most

 edges which were claimed by Breaker.
 So, it follows that for each vertex $v\in V(K_n)$ we have